Jan21493/Linkplay/cgi-bin.md

 /etc_ro/web/cgi-bin/notice.sh
 unset WIIMU_play
 ```
-You may add these commands to a persistant hook, see [Install Persistant Hook](/persistant-hook.md) for details.
+You may add these commands to a persistent hook, see [Install Persistent Hook](/persistent-hook.md) for details.

 Now you can play a notice message on the device by calling your script:
 ```